 - 1 cup unsalted butter, softened to room temperature

-- 1 cup dark brown sugar
+- 1 cup granulated sugar

-- 1 tablespoon pure vanilla extract
+- 1 tablespoon pure vanilla extract or paste

 - 2 large eggs

-- 2¼ cups semisweet chocolate chips
+- 2 cups chocolate chips (semisweet or milk)

+Prepare the pans.
 Cover a couple of baking sheets with parchment paper.